keer1305/keer1305/README.md

 Deepening skills in: Machine Learning, Data Engineering, NLP New tools: Apache Spark, AWS for cloud-based data processing

+💬 Get in Touch
+Let’s connect and talk about projects, opportunities, or just tech in general!

+Email: 13keerthana@gmail.com
+LinkedIn:
+Portfolio:

+🌐 Fun Facts
+Hobbies:  hiking, painting, or Badminton.

 <!--
 **keer1305/keer1305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.